EricBoyer19/processing_neural_network_starterkit/README.md

 which explains very clearly all the stuff you need to build your first neural network, starting from nowhere.
 Hope this material will help newbees.

-Have fun, and make of this material a better thing for the community, share itn and propose enhanced version.
+Have fun, and make of this material a better thing for the community, share it and propose enhanced version.